nikitakumari2/Predictive-Analysis--Diabetes/README.md

         - Logistic Regression
         - Random Forest
         - XGBoost
-        - A custom Multi-Layer Perceptron (MLP) using PyTorch
+        - A custom Multi Layer Perceptron (MLP) using PyTorch
 4.  **Hyperparameter Tuning**: `RandomizedSearchCV` was used with 5-fold stratified cross-validation to find the best parameters for each model, optimizing for **macro average recall** to handle the class imbalance.

 ## Results

-The models were evaluated on the held-out test set.
-The Random Forest model performed best in terms of overall accuracy, while Logistic Regression showed the best-balanced recall across classes.
+The models were evaluated on the held out test set.
+The Random Forest model performed best in terms of overall accuracy, while Logistic Regression showed the best balanced recall across classes.

 | Model | Accuracy | ROC AUC | F1-Score (Weighted) | F1-Score (Macro) | Prediabetes Recall |
 | :--- | :---: | :---: | :---: | :---: | :---: |